 Your rehabilitation programme will be tailored to your individual needs and requirements and will aim to allow you to carry out as many of your normal activities as possible.

 You’ll work closely with physiotherapists and occupational therapists who will discuss with you what you’d like to achieve from rehabilitation so that some realistic goals can be set.

-Your rehabilitation programme will usually start within a few days of surgery, beginning with some simple exercises you can do while lying down or sitting.
+Your rehabilitation programme will usually start a few days after your operation.
+It may begin with simple exercises you can do while lying down or sitting.
 If you’ve had a leg amputation, you’ll be encouraged to move around as soon as possible using a wheelchair.

 You’ll also be taught “transfer techniques” to help you move around more easily, such as how to get into a wheelchair from your bed.

-If you have a prosthetic limb fitted (see our prosthetics section below), your physiotherapist will teach you how to use it – for example, how to walk on a prosthetic leg or grip with a prosthetic hand.
+If you have a prosthetic limb fitted, your physiotherapist will teach you how to use it.
+For example, how to walk on a prosthetic leg or grip with a prosthetic hand.